reatva/Vulnerable-Active-Directory-Lab/README.md

 | Credential Access    | OS Credential Dumping: NTDS                    | T1003.003 | DCSync                                                |
 | Persistence          | Golden Ticket                                  | T1550.003 | Forge Golden Ticket                                   |

-## License
+## Disclaimer
-This project is licensed under the MIT License - see the LICENSE file for details.
+> [!NOTE]
+> This lab is for educational and ethical purposes only.
+Never use these techniques on systems you do not own or have explicit permission to test.